jdevfullstack-tutorials/display-resolution-review/README.md

 text editing.
 It can be, but for sure, your eyes will not be able to handle it for a longer period.
-Even if they claim a 4k 50-Inch screen, computer monitors tend to be expensive, so from the price alone, you can say it's not really a good quality even if manufacturers insist it's 4k resolution, for example.
+Even if they claim a 4k 50-Inch screen, computer monitors tend to be more expensive, so from the price alone, you can say it's not really a good quality even if manufacturers insist it's 4k resolution.

-This 42-Inch Smart TV is projecting the iMac, but still is not good quality.
-It's good for viewing because you have a very large projection.
+This 42-Inch Smart TV is projecting the iMac, but still is not good quality for productivity.
+Again, let me emphasize
+**for productivity**.
+It's
+good for viewing because you have a very large projection.
 So, you can use larger
 TV screens for viewing videos in YouTube while you are working, say, playing a music video or live concert.
 You just saved money for a larger projection of videos.
-That's an awesome experience too.
+That's an awesome experience too
+,again, for viewing videos.

+Even if say, it's purely 4k like the iMac screen, still you tend to watch videos farther so 4k at that point will not really matter.